CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Data Records

-\textbf{Instance Segmentation [upon-request]}: This subset includes around 40k images annotated with binary instance masks delineating the full body of each lynx.
-Real images are manually labeled using CVAT, while synthetic images include automatically generated pixel-perfect masks derived from 3D rendering passes.
-The segmentation masks enable training of detection models capable of distinguishing the lynx from complex, natural backgrounds, including snow, forest undergrowth, and shadows.
-Each sample includes the associated mask in RLE format, aligned spatially with its corresponding image.
+\textbf{Instance segmentation}: {This subset uses the same real images as the one for individual identification.
+For all images, a binary instance mask delineating each lynx's full visible body is provided.
+The segmentation masks enable training and evaluation of models that separate lynx from complex natural backgrounds, including snow, forest undergrowth, and shadows.
+All masks are provided in COCO format using run-length encoding (RLE) and are spatially aligned with their corresponding images.}

+\textbf{Animal pose}: {The pose-estimation subset consists of around 5k real and a large set of synthetically generated images, each annotated with up to 20 keypoints per individual (only visible keypoints are provided).
+The real images primarily capture side-view walking postures, reflecting the natural bias of camera trap data.
+Only images with a single visible individual are included, and annotations are provided in a standardized COCO format.}